MA Documentary Production

-You will be taught through a combination of lectures, seminars and expert-led technical workshops in camera techniques, sound, recording, post-production, TV studio work and editing using industry-standard software such as AVID, Premier and Final Cut Pro.
+You will be taught through a combination of lectures, seminars and expert-led technical workshops in camera techniques, sound, recording, post-production, TV studio work and editing using industry-standard software such as AVID and Premier Pro.

-There will be field visits to post-production houses and regular guest speakers from the BBC (around 15 - 20 a year) to enhance learning and bring valuable industry insight.
+There will be field visits and regular guest speakers from the BBC (around 15 - 20 a year) to enhance learning and bring valuable industry insight.

 For more details see our glossary of teaching and learning terms.

 This rigorous course is delivered full time over 12 months.You will have 18 hours of contact time a week.
 The academic year runs from September with study over the summer (main shooting period).